isabella232/primetime.en/help/programming/tvsdk-3.0-for-android/android-3.0-content-playback-options-android2/ui-configure/android-3.0-ui-ctrl-bar-for-dvr-construct.md

 uuid: 988dcaf5-896d-4da1-8b78-5acf5a317aa3
 ---

-# Construct a control bar enhanced for DVR{#construct-a-control-bar-enhanced-for-dvr}
+# Construct a control bar enhanced for DVR {#construct-a-control-bar-enhanced-for-dvr}

 You can implement a control bar with DVR support for VOD and live streaming.
 DVR support includes the concept of a seekable window and the client live point.